jarp0l/Voxeloop/README.md

 **Course project for 4th sem [BEI II/II] of DSA and Computer Graphics**

+## To-Do
+This project is still under development.
+We have planned to do the following things:
+- [ ] Implement lighting and shadow in the voxels.
+- [ ] Add camera movement.
+- [ ] Add actual functionality to the 'Settings' screen, that means the feature to change some settings (music, key bindings) in the program itself.
+- [ ] Improve documentation.
+- [ ] Move documentation to another branch/repo and auto-generate it based on changes in the `main` branch.

 ## Documentation
 Online documentation of the project is available at:
 [https://jarp0l.github.io/Voxeloop](https://jarp0l.github.io/Voxeloop)